-In addition, the methodologies and data used to manage and monitor climate risk are still in early stages and continue to evolve.
-Current approaches utilize information and estimates that have been derived from information or factors released by thirdparty sources, which may not reflect the latest or most accurate data.
-Climate-related data, particularly greenhouse gas emissions for clients and counterparties, remains limited in availability and variable in quality.
+In addition, the methodologies and data used to manage and monitor climate risk continue to evolve.
+Current approaches utilize information and estimates that have been derived from information or factors released by third-party sources, which may not reflect the latest or most accurate data.
+Climate-related data, particularly greenhouse gas emissions for clients and counterparties, remains limited in availability and varies in quality.
 Certain third-party information may also change over time as methodologies evolve and are refined.
 While we believe this information is the best available at the time, we may only be able to complete limited validation.
-Furthermore, modeling capabilities and methodologies to analyze climaterelated risks, although improving, remain nascent and emerging.
-These and other factors could cause results to differ materially from those expressed in the estimates and beliefs made by thirdparties and by us, which could also impact our management of risk in this area.
+Furthermore, modeling capabilities and methodologies to analyze climate-related risks, although improving, remain nascent and emerging.
+These and other factors could cause results to differ materially, which could impact our ability to manage climate-related risks.

-Replacement of London Interbank Offered Rate and replacement or reform of other interest rate benchmarks could adversely affect our business, financial condition and results of operations.
+Replacement or reform of certain interest rate benchmarks could adversely affect our business, securities, financial condition and results of operations.

 Central banks around the world, including the Federal Reserve, have sponsored initiatives in recent years to replace LIBOR and replace or reform certain other interest rate benchmarks (collectively, the "IBORs").
-A transition away from use of the IBORs to alternative rates and other potential interest rate benchmark reforms is underway and is a multi-year initiative.
+A transition away from use of the IBORs to alternative rates and other potential interest rate benchmark reforms has been underway for a number of years.

 These reforms have caused and may in the future cause such rates to perform differently than in the past, or to cease entirely, or have other consequences that are contrary to market expectations.

-The ongoing market transition away from IBORs and other interest rate benchmarks to alternative reference rates is complex and could have a range of adverse impacts on our business, financial condition and results of operations.
-In particular, such transition or reform could:
+The ongoing market transition away from these interest rate benchmarks to alternative reference rates is complex and could have a range of adverse impacts on our business, securities, financial condition and results of operations, including:

-- Adversely impact the pricing, liquidity, value of, return on and trading for a broad array of financial products, including any IBOR-linked securities, loans and derivatives that are included in our financial assets and liabilities; - Require further extensive changes to documentation that governs or references IBOR or IBOR-based products, including, for example, pursuant to time-consuming renegotiations of existing documentation to modify the terms of outstanding securities and related hedging transactions;

-- Result in a population of products with documentation that governs or references IBOR or IBOR-based products but that cannot be amended due to an inability to obtain sufficient consent from counterparties or product owners; - Result in inquiries, reviews or other actions from regulators in respect of our (or the market's) preparation, readiness, transition plans and actions regarding the replacement of an IBOR with one or more alternative reference rates, including regulatory guidance regarding constraints on the entry into new U.S. dollar IBOR-linked contracts after December 31, 2021; - Result in disputes, litigation or other actions with clients, counterparties and investors in various scenarios, such as regarding the interpretation and enforceability of provisions in IBOR-based products such as fallback language or other related provisions, including in the case of fallbacks to the alternative reference rates, any economic, legal, operational or other impact resulting from the fundamental differences between the IBORs and the various alternative reference rates; - Require the additional transition and/or further development of appropriate systems and analytics to effectively transition our risk management processes from IBORs to those based on one or more alternative reference rates in a timely manner, including by quantifying value and risk for various alternative reference rates, which may prove challenging given the limited history of the proposed alternative reference rates; and - Cause us to incur additional costs in relation to any of the above factors.
+- Adversely impacting the pricing, liquidity, value of, return on and trading for a broad array of financial products, including any securities, loans and derivatives that are included in our financial assets and liabilities that are linked to these interest rate benchmarks; - Inquiries, reviews or other actions from regulators in respect of our (or the market's) preparation, readiness, transition plans and actions regarding the replacement of a legacy interest rate benchmark with one or more alternative reference rates; - Disputes, litigation or other actions with clients, counterparties and investors in various scenarios, such as regarding the interpretation and enforceability of provisions in IBOR-based products such as fallback language or other related provisions, including in the case of fallbacks to the alternative reference rates, any economic, legal, operational or other impact resulting from the fundamental differences between the IBORs and the various alternative reference rates or regarding the interpretation of applicable legislation, regulations or rules; and - Causing us to incur additional costs in relation to any of the above factors.